 The Money Purchase Annual Allowance (MPAA)

-Whether the lower £4,000 annual allowance applies depends on how you access your pension pot and there are some complicated rules around this.
+Whether the MPAA applies depends on how you access your pension pot and there are some complicated rules around this.

 As a basic guide though, the main situations when you’ll trigger the MPAA are:

-- If you put your pension pot money into an income drawdown fund and start to take income.
+- If you put your pension pot money into a flexi-access drawdown scheme and start to take income

-And you won’t trigger it if you take:
+And you won’t normally trigger it if you take:

 - A tax-free cash lump sum and buy a lifetime annuity that provides a guaranteed income for life that either stays level or increases A tax-free cash lump sum and put your pension pot into a flexi-access drawdown scheme but don’t take any income from it.